farwaabatool/Farwa_Portfolio/README.md

-## Data Analysis Projetcs
+# Data Analysis Projetcs

-Following are the examples of Data analysis projects to showcase the experience with different Analytical tools.
+Following are the examples of Data analysis projects to showcase the experience with different analytical tools.

 ### Project 1: Data Exploration with SQL